Artpop: Planned sequel

 In October 2012, Gaga considered Artpop "a bit more modern" and mentioned the possibility of splitting the project into a two-volume record; the first would contain the "commercial songs", while the second would feature the "experimental material".
-In October 2013, Gaga teased that she had "lots of songs for Act 2".
-The following month, she mentioned an "Act 2" again, commenting that it might be released before her tour as "it'll be nice to play both acts on the tour", and dismissed her previous ideas of splitting the album into two halves because "this was during the inception of the record and I wasn't even quite sure what Artpop meant yet".
-In her keynote interview at SXSW, Gaga confirmed that Artpop could potentially have more than two acts, further stating that the second act of Artpop was complete but not ready for release.
-In April 2014, Gaga stated that "there's a strong possibility" that she will release another volume of Artpop; however, this plan never materialized.
+In October 2013, Gaga hinted that she had "lots of songs for Act 2".
+The following month, she mentioned "Act 2" again, noting it might be released before her tour so she could "play both acts on the tour".
+She dismissed her previous idea of splitting the album, explaining that "this was during the inception of the record and I wasn't even quite sure what Artpop meant yet".
+In her keynote interview at SXSW, Gaga confirmed that Artpop could have more than two acts, adding that its second act was complete but not ready for release.
+In April 2014, Gaga stated there was "a strong possibility" she would release another volume of Artpop; however, this plan never materialized.

-In April 2021, after DJ White Shadow posted an April Fool's joke about the release of Artpop throw-away track "Tea", fans made a petition for Gaga to release the second volume of the album.
-Following the success of the initiative, he proposed getting the petition to 10,000 signatures and then he would send it to her.
-After getting over 20,000 signatures in just over a day, White Shadow posted on his Instagram talking about his experience during the era and how he has in fact shared it with Gaga, claiming "she has feelings (like any other normal person) and this 'era' was a hard time for her too.
-I am sure she will be okay with revisiting it one day and building on it when the time is right".
-He added, "continue to get your message to the people in charge.
-You have the power, don't give up".
-Gaga responded to the fan campaign on Twitter, saying the album's creation "was like heart surgery" and made during a time when she felt desperation as well as pain, and expressed gratitude for how fans celebrated "something that once felt like destruction".
+In April 2021, after DJ White Shadow posted an April Fool's joke about the release of Artpop unreleased track "Tea", fans started a petition for Gaga to release the second volume of the album.
+He promised to send the petition to Gaga if it reached 10,000 signatures.
+After the petition garnered over 20,000 signatures in a day, White Shadow discussed his experience on Instagram and confirmed he had shared the campaign with Gaga.
+He wrote, "[S]he has feelings (like any other normal person) and this 'era' was a hard time for her too.
+I am sure she will be okay with revisiting it one day and building on it when the time is right."
+He added, "[C]ontinue to get your message to the people in charge.
+You have the power, don't give up."
+Gaga responded to the campaign on Twitter, describing the album's creation as "like heart surgery" during a time of desperation and pain.
+She expressed gratitude that fans celebrated "something that once felt like destruction".
+After Gaga's acknowledgment of the campaign and the #BuyARTPOPoniTunes trend, the petition reached 40,000 signatures on Change.org.

-After Gaga's acknowledgment of the campaign and the #BuyARTPOPoniTunes trend, the petition reached 40,000 signatures on change.org.
-Artpop began climbing up the iTunes charts worldwide, reaching number one in 18 countries including France and Italy, number two in the US, and number three in the UK.
+At a fan event and press conference held in February 2025, Gaga stated that while a second volume was "not impossible", it remained unlikely in its originally envisioned form.
+She explained that unreleased material had been excluded for artistic reasons and rejected the idea of compiling demos into a follow-up release.
+Instead, she suggested that any continuation would need to feel conceptually purposeful and "reactionary" to the cultural context, adding that she would need to return to the same creative mindset to properly complete the project.